Quasi-F-splittings in birational geometry: Appendix

 \textbf{Observation 1.} $R$ is $2$-quasi-$F$-split if and only if $\Phi\big\{\frac{z}{xy}\big\} \in H^2_{\m}(Q_{R,2})$ is non-zero.\\

 Indeed, since $R = k\llbracket{x,y}\rrbracket \oplus k\llbracket{x,y}\rrbracket z$ as a $k\llbracket{x,y}\rrbracket$-module, it is free, and so

-{Since $g \in (x,y)k[x,y]$, one can deduce from this that} $\{\frac{z}{xy}\}$ is a multiple of every non-zero element in $H^2_{(x,y)}(R)$ (such an element is called a \emph{socle})\footnote{the existence of such a $\{\frac{z}{xy}\}$ is nothing special; the highest local cohomology of every Gorenstein local domain admits a socle.}.
-Hence, if some local cohomology class {in} $H^2_{\m}(R)$ lies in the kernel of $\Phi$, then so does $\{\frac{z}{xy}\}$. \\
+{Since $g \in (x,y)k[x,y]$, one can deduce from this that} $\{\frac{z}{xy}\}$ is a multiple of every non-zero element in $H^2_{(x,y)}(R)$ {\cora (i.e., this element generates the socle of $H^2_{(x,y)}(R)$).}\footnote{The existence of such a $\{\frac{z}{xy}\}$ is nothing special; {\cora the socle of the highest local cohomology of every Gorenstein local domain is generated by one element}.} Hence, if some local cohomology class {in} $H^2_{\m}(R)$ lies in the kernel of $\Phi$, then so does $\{\frac{z}{xy}\}$. \\

 \textbf{Observation 2.} We have that $\Phi\big\{\frac{z}{xy}\big\} = \big\{\frac{[z]^p}{[xy]^p}\big\}$.\\

 Here, we are abusing the notation and denoting the image in $Q_{R,2}$ of a Teichm\"uller lift $[g] \in F_* W_2(R)$ of $g \in R$ by the same symbol.
 In order to check this equality, consider the following commutative diagram